LukeGall/Level-4-Solo-Project/notesDiary.md

 ## Issues to fix

 * Change the amount of marbles to a number not a list - done
-* Reduce data load of boards
+* Reduce data load of boards - done
 * Improve the saving and uploading of boards - done
 * Disable buttons during puzzles if can't place- done
 * Add next puzzle button